greenelab/deep-review/all-sections.md

-If tracking processes over time is not the limiting factor, single-cell techniques can provide maximal resolution compared to averaging across all cells in bulk tissue, enabling the study of transcriptional bursting with single-cell FISH or the heterogeneity of epigenetic patterns with single-cell Hi-C or ATAC-seq [@QafUwNKn; @v97iPXDw].
+If tracking processes over time is not the limiting factor, single-cell techniques can provide maximal resolution compared to averaging across all cells in bulk tissue, enabling the study of transcriptional bursting with single-cell fluorescence *in situ* hybridization or the heterogeneity of epigenetic patterns with single-cell Hi-C or ATAC-seq [@QafUwNKn; @v97iPXDw].
 Joint profiling of single-cell epigenetic and transcriptional states provides unprecedented views of regulatory processes [@1CAw3FaPI].